iltommi/qdb-documentation/source/api/cpp.rst

         Assigns a tag to an entry.
 The tag is created if it does not exist.

-        :param alias: A pointer to a null terminated string representing the entry's alias.
+        :param alias: A pointer to a null-terminated string representing the entry's alias.
-        :param tag: A pointer to a null terminated string representing the tag.
+        :param tag: A pointer to a null-terminated string representing the tag.

         :returns: An error code of type :c:type:`qdb_error_t`